United States Coast Guard

 These updates must be complete by May 1, 2017 for lawful operation.

-Most boat owners affected by this law will receive the warning stickers and details on the requirements before boating season begins next year.
+Most boat owners affected by this law will receive the warning stickers and details on the requirements by the third week of May.

 Minnesota is the first state to require CO detectors in motorboats.
 Together we can lead our nation in reducing CO poisoning accidents while boating.

 *terms defined below

 Motorboats, regardless of fuel type, must have a functioning marine CO detector if they have an enclosed accommodation compartment, which is defined as a motorboat with all of the following:

 One contiguous space surrounded by boat structure that may be occupied by a person